graceoreilly/decision-tree/README.md

 # Decision Tree

+Made using React Flow, Vite, React and Typescript

-Run npm install to begin
+Clone the repository and run npm install to begin